Harriette Vine: Early life

 Vine was born in Dunedin on 6 April 1878.
 Her parents were English immigrants Edward and Sarah Vine.
-She attended Anderson's Bay School, and Otago Girl's High School.
-The family moved to Whanganui, in New Zealand's North Island, and she passed the university matriculation examination in 1904.
+She attended Andersons Bay School, and Otago Girls' High School.
+The family moved to Whanganui, and she passed the university matriculation examination in 1904.

-Vine studied law at Victoria University of Wellington, graduating in 1913 with a bachelor of law and in 1915 with a master of law.
+Vine studied law at Victoria University College, graduating in 1913 with a Bachelor of Laws degree and in 1915 with a Master of Laws degree.
 She was the first woman to graduate in law from the university.

 Career

 After graduating, Vine returned to Whanganui and worked as a lawyer in the firm Treadwell and Gordon, specialising in banking, trust, wills and company work.
 She remained with the firm for 47 years.

-Vine was active in the Order of St. John and in 1930 she was made an Officer of the Order of St John.
-She was also made a Dame of the British Empire for this work.
+Vine was active in the Order of Saint John and in 1930 she was made an Officer of the Order of St John.

+Death and legacy

-Vine died when she was hit by a train while walking home from work.
+Vine died when she was hit by a car on Purnell Street, Whanganui, while walking home from work on 3 September 1962.
 She was 84 years old.

-Legacy

-Vine left her home to the Whanganui District Council in her will; the Harriette Vine Free Kindergarten was built on the land.
+Vine left her home to the Wanganui City Council in her will; the Harriette Vine Free Kindergarten was built on the land.

-In 2014, the Wellington Women Lawyers Association commemorated the centenary of Vine's graduation from the university with an essay competition titled "Harriette’s challenges 100 years on: same or different?”.
+In 2014, the Wellington Women Lawyers' Association commemorated the centenary of Vine's graduation from the university with an essay competition titled Harriette's challenges 100 years on: same or different?.
 The Victoria University of Wellington Law Review published the two winning entries in a special issue on women in law.